Tanmoy-Sarkar/RailwayHelpline-Messenger-and-Telegram-Bot/README.md

-This is a messenger bot for giving information related to the Railway Service (Rajshahi only) At present you can only ask about buying tickets/schedule/location of trains (more will be add) For Natural Language Processing Wit.ai was used.
+This is a messenger bot for giving information related to the Railway Service (Rajshahi only) At present you can only ask about buying tickets/schedule/location of trains (more will be added) For Natural Language Processing Wit.ai was used.
 App is made with Python Flask Framework
 It is deployed in Heroku.